 Have you ever wondered how does WhatsApp earn money?

 The concept of sending text messages through a digital platform is a few decades old.
-The SMS (Short Message Service) delivery system has been in use for less than 30 years.
+The SMS text message delivery system has been in use for less than 30 years.

 In 2009, Brian Acton and Jan Koum founded WhatsApp to overcome the deficits of the traditional text messaging systems like SMS and revolutionize the entire field of text messaging.

-WhatsApp has more than 1.6 billion users across the world, and most active users of the text messaging service were present in India.
+WhatsApp has over 2 billion users across the world, with maximum & most active users are present in India.

 In five years of its operation, WhatsApp Inc. was bought by Facebook for USD 19 billion due to its tremendous growth potential.

-WhatsApp is an online platform for sending text, audio, location, video messages and sharing documents.
+WhatsApp is an online platform for sending a text, audio, location, video messages, and sharing documents.
 The service is available free of charge to users all around the world.

-- Also Read:- How does Discord makes money?
+- Also Read:- How does Discord make money?

 Have you ever seen advertisements for WhatsApp?

-If you are a newer user of WhatsApp, then the answer to the above questions is no. A small annual fee of $1 was applicable for users of WhatsApp until January 2016.
+If you are a new user of WhatsApp, then the answer to the above questions is “NO.” A small annual fee of $1 was applicable for users of WhatsApp until January 2016.

 In 2014, at the time of its purchase, the valuation of WhatsApp Inc. was USD 1.5 billion, according to many Venture Capital experts.

-- Also Read:- Who blocked you on Facebook?
-What Should You Do?
+- Also Read:- Know who blocked you on Facebook.

 The suppliers set prices of their products and services to gain an advantage over their competitors.
 There is an exception to this scenario.